Republican repression in Madrid (1936–1939): Aftermath

 Few protagonists of the Madrid policing units were captured by the Nationalists in course of the war, but it was the case of Atadell, who in November 1936 was intercepted in Canary Islands when the French cruise liner that he had boarded in St. Nazaire was about to set off to Cuba.
-Some high officials who no longer held their posts (Galarza, Muñoz, Carillo, Serrano Poncela, and Pozas) crossed the French border in Catalonia in early 1939.
+Some high officials who no longer held their posts (Galarza, Muñoz, Carrillo, Serrano Poncela, and Pozas) crossed the French border in Catalonia in early 1939.
 Most of them still involved left Madrid during final weeks of the war and headed for the Levantine coast, but few managed to leave Spain.
 Val secured a seat in an aircraft, and Duran and Salgado boarded a British warship.
 The rest found themselves trapped on the quays of Alicante in vain hopes for a ship to get them out.
 Many, like Girauta, Manzano, de Mora, Pedrero, Sandoval and Valenti, were apprehended there and identified already in April 1939.
 Some managed to slip through the Nationalist security net and tried to start a new life assuming a false identity.
 However, the Francoist hunters were determined in their pursuit; Mancebo and Cazorla were caught in August 1939, García Redondo in July 1940, Iglesias in November 1940 and Rascón in July 1941.
 Muñoz was handed over by Vichy France in August 1942.
 Ferret spent 14 years on the run before he was detained in June 1953.
 Most underwent brutal interrogation; Sandoval terminated it by committing suicide.
 The rest were all executed, some by garrote.
 Duran, Galarza, Mallol, Pozas, Salgado, Serrano Poncela and Val died on exile, some of them, like Serrano Poncela, as distinguished personalities.
 In general, out of 1,143 individuals identified as active in the Madrid Republican public order system around 90 are known to have been executed after the war.
 Some of them got captured but survived imprisonment and were eventually set free.
 Rodríguez García was sentenced to a long incarceration, but was released in 1944.
 Anselmo Gil Burgos, head of so-called Checa de Fuencarral, was first sentenced to death and had the sentence lowered to 30 years in prison.
 He was conditionally released in 1944.
 The fate of some individuals is unknown.